 Send money to Switzerland

-An IMT or an International Money Transfer is possible when you transfer money from account to account.
-The best part about Mozo’s guide on transferring money to Switzerland, is that it’s pretty straightforward.
-So if you don’t have much time on your hands, then Mozo’s the best place to be!
-Here you will learn about how and when to transfer at a pace that’s right for your personal situation.
+An IMT or an International Money Transfer takes place you transfer money from your domestic account to an account overseas.
+The best part about Mozo’s guide on transferring money to Switzerland is that it’s pretty straightforward.
+So if you don’t have much time on your hands, then read on to learn about how and when to transfer at a pace that’s right for your personal situation.

 Is an International Money Transfer right for me?

 If you’ve answered yes to a, b and d, then you’re certainly reading the right Mozo page.
 We will enlighten you further on the hows and whys of making an IMT.
-Had you also answered yes to c, then we would politely direct you to Mozo’s Travel Moneysection instead.
+Had you also answered yes to c, then you may want to check out our Travel Money section instead.

 FAQs about transferring money to Switzerland